WICG/portals/README.md

 Portals also compute a default label from their embedded contents (by either using the title of the embedded page or concatenating all the visible text in the portal's viewport if the page doesn't have a title).
 This label can be overridden by authors using the `aria-label` attribute.

 The current defaults should ensure that a portal can be accessed by screen readers and have a description without any work from authors.
-Authors should however implement a click event handler that activates the portal, to ensure they can be activated with screen readers.
-Portals that are hidden by their embedder until activation time should be marked with `aria-hidden="true"` by authors, so that they override the default behaviour and are invisible to screen readers as well.
+Portals should be made to activate on click (by authors adding a click event handler on the portal element), making it easier for screen reader users to activate them (#174 discusses adding this as default behaviour).
+Authors should use `hidden=true` or `display: none` to hide portals that are meant to be hidden until activation time (this will also hide them from the accessibility tree).

 TODO: